PistachioPony/gamesparks-docs/SDK Center/ActionScript.md

     .send(handleAuthenticationResponse);
 ```

-When calling send, you can optionally supply a callback that will be invoked when the response is received form the server.
+When calling send, you can optionally supply a callback that will be invoked when the response is received from the server.
 This function should take a single parameter of the response type you are expecting from the request.

 ```
 public function handleAuthenticationResponse(response:AuthenticationResponse):void {